ksnortum/Tomcat7MavenPluginTester/README.md

 ----------

 1. download project
-2. download maven if necessary
+2. download Maven if necessary
-3. setup maven to work at the command line
+3. setup Maven to work at the command line
 4. cd to the project folder (the one with the pom.xml file in it)
 5. type `mvn clean install tomcat7:run`
 6. open a browser and type in the URL (http://localhost:9090/test-app)